Review 25: Toy Story 2

 This makes Woody feel forgotten and when Andy's mum starts up a yard sale, she takes several toys including a toy penguin called Weezy (Joe Raft) downstairs to sell.
 Woody rescues Weezy but a greedy toy collector named Al (Wayne Knight) steals Woody and Buzz (Tim Allen) and several of the other toys set out to rescue him.

-At Al's apartment Woody meets fun loving and head strong Jessie the cowgirl doll (Joan Cusack), and the sweet horse toy Bullseye, and a Prospector toy still in his box (Kelsey Grammer), and they reveal to Woody their action figures based on an old TV show called Woody's Roundup and the man plans to sell them all to a museum in Tokyo, Japan, and Woody must escape before that happens.
+At Al's apartment Woody meets fun loving and head strong Jessie (Joan Cusack) a cowgirl doll with severe abandonment issues, the sweet horse toy Bullseye, and a Prospector toy still in his box (Kelsey Grammer), and they reveal to Woody their action figures based on an old TV show called Woody's Roundup and the man plans to sell them all to a museum in Tokyo, Japan, and Woody must escape before that happens.

 The plot was fun, inventive and builds upon its predecessor in all the best ways it's just a whole new adventure for our characters complete with plenty of laughs and thrills.